Step 4: Full View

 Should Engineer A accept the part-time role soliciting municipal airport consulting contracts for his former firm while remaining a State DOT employee, or decline the engagement on the basis of structural conflict of interest?

-Decline Part-Time Role Entirely Board's choice Decline the former firm's solicitation on the basis that the shared municipal stakeholder relationship between the State DOT's grant administration function and the municipalities to be solicited creates a structural conflict of interest that cannot be cured by disclosure or recusal while concurrent DOT employment continues.
+O1 Decline the former firm's solicitation on the basis that the shared municipal stakeholder relationship between the State DOT's grant administration function and the municipalities to be solicited creates a structural conflict of interest that cannot be cured by disclosure or recusal while concurrent DOT employment continues.
+Board's choice

 The Moonlighting Contextual Assessment principle (III.1.c, III.6.b) permits part-time private engineering work under appropriate conditions, recognizing engineers' legitimate interest in pursuing private professional opportunities (Competitive Employment Freedom Constraint).
 However, the Faithful Agent Trustee Obligation (II.4) requires undivided loyalty to the State DOT and prohibits placing private interests in a position to influence, or appear to influence, public duties.
 The shared municipal stakeholder population (DOT grant recipients who are also prospective private clients) collapses the domain-separation buffer that ordinarily makes moonlighting permissible.
 The Cross-Domain Infrastructure Linkage principle further defeats any highway-versus-airport technical distinction defense because the conflict source is the shared client relationship, not technical overlap.